-The CBAs are based on the submitted RIIO-ED1 CBAs reviewed in line with the financial data (WACC) from the RIIO-ED1 settlement and actual cable lengths involved.
+The CBAs are based on the submitted RIIO-ED1 CBAs reviewed in line with the financial data (WACC) from the ED1-RIIO settlement and actual cable lengths involved.

-The CBA has now been updated to reflect the volumes of cables installed onto the network as reported in the BPDT V1 table for the year 2019, 2020, 2021 and 2022.
+The CBA has now been updated to reflect the actual volume of cables installed onto the network as obtained by Information Management.

-By entering the cable lengths in the year of installation into the Ofgem CBA tool, RIIO-ED1 benefit and a 45-year benefit can be obtained.
+By entering the actual cable lengths in the actual year of installation onto the Ofgem CBA tool, RIIO-ED1 benefit and a 45-year benefit can be obtained.